HristianBalevski/PostgreSQL/README.md

 - Example: **SELECT MIN(column1) FROM table_name WHERE condition;**
 <br>

+- **ROUND()**
+- In PostgreSQL, the **ROUND** function is used to round a numeric value to a specified number of decimal places.
+It is commonly used for rounding off numeric values to make them more readable or to control the precision of the result.
+- Example
+  - ROUND(numeric_expression, decimal_places)

+  - **Rounding to a Specific Number of Decimal Places:**
+    - SELECT ROUND(3.14159265, 2) AS rounded_value;
+    - This query rounds the value 3.14159265 to two decimal places, resulting in 3.14.

+  - **Rounding to the Nearest Integer:**
+    - SELECT ROUND(7.8) AS rounded_integer;
+    - This query rounds the value 7.8 to the nearest integer, resulting in 8.

+  - **Rounding to the Nearest Ten:**
+    - SELECT ROUND(46, -1) AS rounded_ten;
+    - This query rounds the value 46 to the nearest ten, resulting in 50.

+- **Rounding Negative Values:**
+  - SELECT ROUND(-123.456, 1) AS rounded_negative;
+  - This query rounds the value -123.456 to one decimal place, resulting in -123.5.
+-The **ROUND** function is handy for controlling the precision of numeric values in SQL queries and ensuring that the output meets your formatting or calculation requirements.

 - **GROUP BY**
 - Groups rows based on the values in one or more columns and applies aggregate functions to each group.
 - Example: **SELECT column1, SUM(column2) FROM table_name GROUP BY column1;**